the-anna-project/annad/doc/concept/connection.md

 within the connection space.

-Spontaneous modificatins of connections lead to variances within applied behaviors.
-Leads some behavior to successful results, slight adjustments of a CLG tree's coordinates can be stored, which causes the CLG tree to be updated.
+Spontaneous modificatins of connections lead to variances within applied behaviours.
+Leads some behaviour to successful results, slight adjustments of a CLG tree's coordinates can be stored, which causes the CLG tree to be updated.
-This will improve CLG trees over time, because behavior was adjusted to the given environmental feedback that Anna has received.
-That means the balance system influences connections within the connection space, and thus behavior of the whole neural network.
+This will improve CLG trees over time, because behaviour was adjusted to the given environmental feedback that Anna has received.
+That means the balance system influences connections within the connection space, and thus behaviour of the whole neural network.
 Thus coordinates are used to calculate dynamic and individual connection locations within the connection space.
-They are also used to calculate certain similarities between information, and certain similarities between behaviors.
+They are also used to calculate certain similarities between information, and certain similarities between behaviours.

 The following picture illustrates the connection space.
 For simplicity it only shows two dimensions, `x` and `y`.
 We see two different CLG trees within the